 The Admission Policy of St. Hilary School is in accordance with the student acceptance regulations of the Diocese of Cleveland.
-St. Hilary School admits qualified students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and Ioan programs, and athletic and other school-administered programs.
+The school admits qualified students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at St. Hilary School.

 St. Hilary School is a Catholic parochial school within the Cleveland Diocesan School System, built and supported by St. Hilary Parish.
-The first responsibility of the school is to serve the families enrolled in the school and the parishioners of St. Hilary Parish.
+The first responsibility of the school is to serve the parishioners of St. Hilary Parish.
 If the number of applicants exceeds the number of students who can be accepted while maintaining the quality of education, children will be accepted into St. Hilary School in this order:

-- 1. The family has children enrolled in St. Hilary School. - 2.
-The family is registered at St. Hilary Parish. - 3.
-The child is coming from a parish with no school. - 4.
-The child is coming from a parish with a school. - 5.
+- 1. The family is registered at St. Hilary Parish. - 2.
+The child is coming from a parish with no school.
+Full-cost tuition will be required. - 3.
+The child is coming from a parish with a school.
+Full-cost tuition will be required. - 4.
 Non-Catholic children will be accepted if there is room available.
+Full-cost tuition will be required.